Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 ## Estate

 My past few roles have entailed a large amount of what we'll fondly refer to as *heritage* software.
-The first task towards orchestrating the migration or uplifting of heritage software is establishing the *estate*.
+Whenever tackling these code bases, my first task towards orchestrating the migration or uplifting of heritage software is establishing the *estate*.

-Most of the legacy code I've inherited throughout my career were being maintained by developers that were not around for the entire history of the software.
+Most of the legacy code I've inherited throughout my career was being maintained by developers that were not around for the entire history of the software.
 Oftentimes you'll be working with developers long since devoid of the original authors and left with little more than speculation and grey area, but your number one job is to understand the functionality of the software suite.

 I don't aim to know how it works, and as amusing or aggravating as the *why-it-works-that-way* might be, that isn't necessarily of importance either.